sfc-gh-miwhitaker/replicatethis/docs/03-USAGE.md

 ## Using the Calculator

-### Step 1: Check Pricing Freshness
+### Step 1: Check Pricing Status
-- The app shows the current pricing data timestamp
+- The app shows when pricing data was last updated
-- Pricing automatically refreshes daily at 7am UTC
-- **Manual refresh**: Click "Refresh pricing now" if you want the latest data immediately
-  - This calls the Snowpark procedure to fetch the latest PDF from Snowflake
+- Pricing rates are managed by administrators via the "Admin: Manage Pricing" page
+- Users (with PUBLIC role) can view and use pricing but cannot modify it

 ### Step 2: Select Database(s)
 - Choose one or more databases to replicate